 Sue: Oh, it’s them!

-Me: Do you remember what they are called?
+Me: Do you remember what they’re called?

-Sue: The Deadly Dummies?
+Sue: (Uncertain) The Deadly Dummies?

-Sue: OK, calm down.
+Sue: Okay, calm down.

-Me: Look!
+Me: Look, Sue!
 Naked Pertwee!

 Sue: I don’t know.
-Maybe it’s the mark of a Time Lord.
-Or a Time Lord criminal.
+Maybe it’s the mark of a Time Lord, or a Time Lord criminal.
 Something stupid like that.